dafengzhen/infoharvest/README.md

 ### Quick Experience

-1. Click [Example User](https://www.infoharvest.cloud/login?type=example) to access the free cloud environment.
-2. In the cloud environment, you can explore the various features and functionalities we offer.
-3. Once you're done exploring, you can choose to register your own account for better bookmark management and saving.

 If you prefer to deploy the Bookmark Management Tool on your own server, please refer to the instructions for private deployment below.

 ## Local Development